Youcef-11/-library-management-system-by-Django/README.md

 4. Push your changes to your fork: `git push origin feature/your-feature-name`.

-5. Create a pull request to the `main` branch of the original repository.
+5. Create a pull request to the `master` branch of the original repository.

 Please read our [Contribution Guidelines](CONTRIBUTING.md) for more details.